henrygd/static-contact-form/README.md

+# Email relay functionality ending October 2020

+Leaving this repo up for archival purposes only.
+Please do not use.

 ## ![logo](http://i.imgur.com/DAUBdg7.png) Static Contact Form

 Lightweight, responsive contact form that allows users to send up to 45 emails per week from static websites.